Chest Pain When Breathing: Common Causes & What to Do

 3. Muscular injury

-What to do: You are advised to rest and avoid heavy lifting while recovering.
-You can apply a cold compress to help reduce any discomfort.
-You should see a doctor if the pain is intense, as you may need additional treatment.
+What to do: You should rest and avoid heavy lifting while you recover.
+Applying a cold compress can help ease discomfort.
+If the pain is severe, see a healthcare provider, as you may need further treatment.

 4. Costochondritis